djeada/Vtk-Examples/notes/04_visualization_techniques.md

 ### Glyphs and Oriented Glyphs

-Glyphs are geometric objects used to represent complex data.
-Regular glyphs represent scalar data at specific points, while oriented glyphs are aligned according to vector or tensor data, offering a way to visualize such fields.
+Glyphs in VTK are small geometric objects (like arrows, cones, or spheres) used to represent and visualize complex data at discrete points in space.
+Regular glyphs are typically used for scalar data, while oriented glyphs are aligned according to vector or tensor data, making them ideal for visualizing directionality in the field.

 Example classes include `vtkGlyph3D` (generates glyphs) and `vtkHedgeHog` (creates oriented lines or spikes from vector data).